SAP-samples/cloud-mdk-tutorial-samples/6-Create-Extension-Controls-in-Mobile-Development-Kit-Apps/1-Create-a-Slider-Custom-Control-Using-Metadata-Approach/README.md

 # Create a Slider Custom Control in an MDK App (Using Metadata Approach)

-Build and run the Mobile Development Kit client with slider custom control functionality for Android and iOS platforms.
+Build and run the mobile development kit client with slider custom control functionality for Android and iOS platforms.

 ---